-First place prize typically varies from $100 to $500, while lower placements can still garner a sizeable chunk of money.
+First place prize typically ranges from $100 to $500, while lower placements can still garner a sizeable chunk of money.
 Once you’re in a tournament, you play whatever game you’re entered for and your score is sent to Repeat via your connected account.

 Your total score for the tournament is typically the sum of your best 10 or best 20 individual-game scores, meaning you can play as many games as you want in order to improve your total score.

 The beauty of Repeat is that you can enter as many tournaments as you want at the same time, and if you have a high-scoring game it counts towards all of the tournaments you’re entered in for that specific title.
 For instance, if you enter 15 Warzone tournaments and score a 30-kill game, it counts towards all 15 tournaments.
 The more tournaments you enter, the more upside.

 If you don’t have a PC yet but are thinking about getting one, consider building it yourself.
 Check out our PC-building beginner’s guide for a step-by-step resource covering the entire process.